ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 3 - PostgreSQL database server.md

     - `POSTGRES_DB`\
       The PostgreSQL database's name to access.

-    - `POSTGRESQL_GITEA_USERNAME`\
+    - `POSTGRESQL_FORGEJO_USERNAME`\
-      Name for Gitea's database user.
+      Name for Forgejo's database user.

-    - `POSTGRESQL_GITEA_PASSWORD`\
+    - `POSTGRESQL_FORGEJO_PASSWORD`\
-      Password for Gitea's database user.
+      Password for Forgejo's database user.

     - `POSTGRESQL_PROMETHEUS_EXPORTER_USERNAME`\
       Name for the Prometheus metrics exporter user.
-It is also used as the name of the schema created for metrics within Gitea's database.
+It is also used as the name of the schema created for metrics within Forgejo's database.

     - `POSTGRESQL_PROMETHEUS_EXPORTER_PASSWORD`\
       Password for the Prometheus metrics exporter user.